saadimalik211/cv-scanner/simulate-node/README.md

 - Receives and logs QR code data
 - Provides a simple web interface to view registered scanners
 - Logs all events to files for later analysis
+- Compatible with the enhanced ESP32 firmware with network resilience features

 ## API Endpoints